Functional Genomics and the Molecular Basis of Differentiation

 Learning objectives

-The objective of the course is to provide students with: 1) a general overview on the principal methods for the study of bacterial genomes (genome sequencing techniques, genome annotation, phylogenetic studies); 2) a general overview on metagenomics and meta-trancriptomics analyses; 3) a practical approach to LINUX for genomes annotation and sequencing analyses.
+The objective of the course is to provide students with: 1) a general overview on the principal methods for the study of bacterial genomes (genome sequencing techniques, genome annotation, phylogenetic studies); 2) a general overview on metagenomics and meta-trancriptomics analyses; 3) a practical approach for gene analyses, sequences alignment and comparison, use of the principal data bases, phylogenetic reconstructions.

 In addition, the course provides students with information and training in the advances in the understanding of the molecular basis of genomic and epigenetic mechanisms in gene expression in livestock species.
 In detail the objective of the course is to provide students with 1) a general overview of the OMIC technologies used to study the primary structure of DNA, 2) detailed knowledge of the use of OMIC technologies in epigenetics 3) a general overview of epigenetics and role of epigenetic changes in development and cell differentiation